Internet in Botswana: ADSL

 Botswana Telecom rolled out ADSL in early 2006.
 Current residential ADSL offerings include speeds from 512 kbit/s to 4096 kbit/s with prices from 292 to 863 BWP (~32 to ~97 US$).

 ADSL has been introduced in the following areas:

 Gaborone, Tlokweng, Mogoditshane, Molepolole, Phakalane, Francistown, Lobatse, Palapye, Maun, Kasane, Selibe-Phikwe, Letlhakane, Jwaneng, and Orapa.

 Internet censorship and surveillance

-There are no government restrictions on access to the Internet or credible reports the government monitors e-mail or Internet chat rooms.
+There are no known government restrictions on access to the Internet or credible reports that the government monitors e-mail or Internet chat rooms.

 The constitution and law provide for freedom of speech and press and the government generally respects these rights.
 The constitution and law prohibit arbitrary interference with privacy, family, home, correspondence, or browsing pornographic websites, and the government generally respects these prohibitions in practice.